 - Graphic Designers

-While smaller teams might see some people fulfilling multiple roles for content production, there still needs to be these designated roles in order to achieve success.
+While smaller teams might have individuals fulfilling multiple roles for content production, having designated roles is crucial for achieving success.

-Not every team is going to need the same roles filled either.
+Not every team will require the same roles to be filled either.

-For example, if you don’t create video content, then you wouldn’t need to have a videographer.
-You can also try outsourcing some of these roles rather than having a full-time editor or photographer in your company.
+For instance, if your team doesn’t create video content, there’s no need for a videographer.
+You can also consider outsourcing some of these roles instead of having a full-time editor or photographer in your company.

-Building your team might take time, especially if you have just begun thinking about content production in your business.
+Building your team might take time, especially if you have just started thinking about content production in your business.

-However, over time you can add to your team and expand your content production to new channels.
-This will allow your business to grow content organically and when it makes sense for the overall direction of the company.
+However, over time, you can expand your content production to new channels and add to your team.
+This will allow your business to grow content organically, aligning with the overall direction of the company.

-Think about the team members you need to start off with: can you begin with just a manager and a writer?
-What roles can you already fill with the staff you have on hand, and which roles will need to be hired later on in the future?
+Start by considering the team members you need initially: Can you begin with just a manager and a writer?
+What roles can you already fill with the existing staff, and which roles will need to be hired later in the future?

-These questions will help you plan your content production team better.
+These questions will help you plan your content production team more effectively.

-What is the Difference Between Content Production & Content Marketing?
+What is The Difference Between Content Production and Content Marketing?

-At times, different terms and phrases around content can get confused for each other and interchanged incorrectly.
-While content production is an important part of your digital content processes, it’s different from standard content marketing.
+Sometimes, different terms and phrases related to content can be confused and incorrectly interchanged.
+While content production is an essential part of your digital content processes, it differs from content marketing.

-It gives a wide definition of your content process, including things like who you create content for (your audience) and why you create content (your values).
+It provides a comprehensive definition of your content process, including considerations such as who your audience is and the reasons behind creating content (your values).

 On the other hand, content production is a much more specific idea.
-It’s all about small, defined steps that you need to take in order so that you can accomplish your content creation.
+It involves small, defined steps that you need to take to produce content.

 Think of content marketing and content production as a two-part process.
-In order to set goals and create long-term strategies, you need content marketing done first.
+First, you need to have content marketing done to set goals and create long-term strategies.

-After you’ve completed your content marketing and have your goals and ideals established, you can then focus on content production and begin planning the process of how you go about creating content.
+Once you’ve completed your content marketing and established your goals and ideals, you can then focus on content production and plan the process of creating content.

-This allows you to have benchmarks and KPIs in place to tell whether or not your content production process is effective or if there needs to be more optimization among your different steps to success.
+This allows you to have benchmarks and KPIs in place to determine the effectiveness of your content production process or whether there’s a need for further optimization.

-Once your content production is optimized, you can use that to help guide further content marketing and content strategy decision-making.
+When your content production is optimized, it can guide further content marketing and content strategy decision-making.

-You can also figure out if there are new types of content you want to explore and improve the communication from managers to implementers on your team.
+You can also explore new types of content and improve communication from managers to implementers on your team.

-Having both a content marketing and a content production strategy helps you create a better content department in your organization.
+Having both content marketing and content production strategies helps you build a more robust content department in your organization.

 What Are The Main Benefits of Publishing Scalable Content?

-Below, we list the main areas that benefit from content production at scale and highlight the advantages that this type of strategy can bring to your business, regardless of your industry.
+Below, we list the main areas that benefit from content production at scale.
+We also highlight the advantages that this type of strategy can bring to your business, regardless of your industry.